sijojosem2/session_estimate/README.md

 ### Initial Setup

-   Since I am working out a much more efficent way to airflow dockerize the whole ETL setup , I am temprarily using the crude method of Makefile deployement.
+   Since I am working out a much more efficient way to airflow dockerize the whole ETL setup , I am temporarily using the crude method of Makefile deployment.
 Just to ensure package homogeneity and full ETL setup to deploy, kindly follow these steps:

    *  Clone the repo into a local env
    *  Source a virtual env, preferably python3.8 (please do not use 3.10 at any cost yet!
 It ate away too much time to revert the damage caused by compatibility issues)